jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's why all medical professionals today, from hemopathic healers to neural surgeons, are recognized as sub-disciplines with their own techniques, cultures, and rulebooks.
 Every medical professional is allowed to say its strengths and weaknesses and admit its a niche and not the single source of truth.
 The skill in modern healthcare is mixing disciplines to solve a patients pain as quickly as possible.
 While modern medicine certainly isn't perfect (especially its administration), it's nearly magical when compared the times when surgeons didn't santize their tools and doctors used one-size fits all solutions like leeches.

 Modern medicine and mixed-martial arts improved so quickly because they are enlightened.
-The both recognize solving a fighter's, or patient's, pain is the ultimate sign of success.
-And that no coach or teacher is the single source of truth.
+The both recognize solving a fighter's, or patient's, pain is the ultimate sign of success, and that no coach or teacher is the single source of truth.
+Other areas have also learned to disregard old collective wisdom and embrace evolution and real-world results, [baseball for example did it with Moneyball fame](https://www.youtube.com/watch?v=3MjxoaynCmk).

 So, if a person can train using different fighting techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't we also be self-aware enough, and respectful enough, to mix and match ideologies according to their strengths and weaknesses in solving your specific problems?

 To enlighten our politics in such a way, we only have to accept no ideology is complete.
 Like in medicine or Ultimate Fighting, any ideological technique must be evaluated based on evidence of their real-world results and not ideological purity.

 The biggest obstacle to mixed-ideological politics is the same as it was for mixed-martial arts.
-Ideological pundits, teachers, and commentators see their beliefs and techniques as the single source of truth.
-To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by understanding why great stories are so magical.
+Ideological pundits, teachers, and commentators tell great stories why their beliefs, techniques, and rulebooks are the single source of truth.
+To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by understanding why great stories capture our attention so easily.

 ## Cinderella